README

 I track articles and resources that I recommend I/others read as bookmarks on my site, the latest of which are:

 I like to track my data in IndieWeb fashion.
-For instance, the last book I read was The Sins of Our Fathers by James S. A. Corey, and yesterday, I took 4468 steps.
+For instance, the last book I read was Star Wars: The Rise and Fall of the Galactic Empire by Chris Kempshall, and yesterday, I took 2852 steps.

 This is an autogenerated README, which is automagically deployed using GitLab CI.